Faizaan-Nasir/SecureChat/README.md

 ## Instructions
 - Go to the 'Releases' section of this page (most likely on the right most part of the page) and download the latest release (instructions for the same mentioned there).
 - Ask your friend/partner to do the same.
-- Run the 'SecureChat (version).exe' file.
+- Run the 'SecureChat.exe' file.
+- You will be prompted to enter your alias/name.
-- You will see an ID generated at the top of the application, give this ID to the person you'd like to chat with.
+- Give this name to the person you'd like to chat with.
 - Ask the person you'd like to chat with for his/her ID and enter this into the 'Receiver ID' field.
 - If you have chatted previously, enter the existing Room Key into the 'Room Key' field.
 If not, enter the Room Key generated at the bottom of your screen into the field mentioned previously.
 - Ask your chatting partner to enter the same 7 character key that you entered, into his/her 'Room Key' field.